 There’s something quite magical about an aged mirror.
 They look like a mirror who’ve seen things, you know?
 A mirror who’s lived.
 If a mirror has spots from age, it’s known as a foxed mirror and you can achieve the look without having to wait 100 years.
-Here’s how to age a mirror – it’s really easy!
+Here’s how to create a foxed mirror.

 You will need: